 The statement said that the agreement made clear that the Sudanese living in the peripheries are not involved in state decisions.

-The DDGC further emphasised that the Darfur displaced and refugees, who have already paid a heavy price, “will not accept semi-solutions and compromises”.
+The Darfur displaced and refugees, who have already paid a heavy price, “will not accept semi-solutions and compromises”.

 “We, the displaced and the refugees, are among the most oppressed people in Sudan.
 We have been subjected to genocide, ethnic cleansing, rape, displacement and expulsion from our lands.
 We have been living with the crimes committed by the regime and its Janjaweed for more than 18 years.
 What happened in Darfur during the past two decades is murder and sheer brutality, something that did not happen in Khartoum and the rest of Sudan.
 Yet we resisted and resisted, and did not break, because we fully believe that change and freedom and dignity have a price, and must be achieved, whatever the difficulties and challenges.”

 The statement called on “all young people and women of the true revolution and all the Sudanese people to continue the revolution until it achieves its goals of changing the bloody regime of Omar Al Bashir, liquidating its institutions, prosecuting its symbols, restoring the Rule of Law, retrieving the money stolen from the people and guaranteeing the return of millions of displaced people and refugees”.

 Our editorial independence means that we can continue to provide factual updates about ongoing protests to Sudanese and international actors, educate people about how to avoid outbreaks of infectious diseases, and provide a window to the world for those in all corners of Sudan.
 Support Radio Dabanga for as little as €2.50, the equivalent of a cup of coffee.